mlsc-apps/frontend-si/README.md

 ## Css

 You can pass css information same as any other data.
-Good practise would be to add css parameter inside data object for all style related information.
+Good practice would be to add css parameter inside data object for all style related information.
 If you pass a style to render to use make sure to add a css link in the header section of the template where the css class is defined.

 ## Writing your own renderer